Click here to return to the home page.

 C11 was the silver-can 3-section filter capacitor that supplied power to:

 If you've replaced C9 and still have hum it's a very sure bet that your C11 is on its last legs.
 These kinds of caps aren't available anymore, so we're going to go one better.
 The original kit used 3 caps and two resistors to make the 24 and 17.5 volt supplies.
 Simple, yes, but we can do a lot better with an update.

 The SCA80C11 kit supplies the bulk capacitance required by the amplifier driver sections.
 To that it adds the finesse and control of two electronic regulators.
 One makes the 24 volts for the high level preamp stages and the other further filters that already clean power to make 17.5 volts for the phono preamp.
 The electronic regulation decreases noise, crosstalk, and output impedance of the power supplies.
 It also steadies the supply voltages no matter what's happening to the line voltage or the load on the power amps.
 The SCA80C11 kit's circuit board drops right in, replacing the original C11 with something that will truly upgrade your SCA80's sound.

-You can now get a replacement speaker relay kit for the Stereo 400.
+You can now get a replacement speaker relay kit for the Stereo 400, 410, or 416.
 It uses a pair of sealed relays with contacts rated at 16 Amps.
 This exceeds the original relay's current carrying capacity.
 We've named this the RY301 kit after its designation in Stereo 400 schematics.
 Here's the Stereo 400 Relay Kit Manual.
-Note that this is a special order item at present, and has a two week delivery lead time.

 In the lower 48 states, we typically use USPS priority mail or first class mail for small packages.
 Larger packages, like the GT-101, are shipped using UPS ground.